-The initial size of the allocated block region, in bytes.
-The block region grows if necessary, but it never shrinks.
-The default value of BLOCKSIZE is 65000.
-HEAPSIZE and BLKSIZE are synonyms for BLOCKSIZE.
+The size of the initial allocated block region, in bytes.
+The default value of BLKSIZE is 65000.
+HEAPSIZE and BLOCKSIZE are synonyms for BLKSIZE.

 COEXPSIZE

 The size, in words, of each co-expression block.
 The default value of COEXPSIZE is 2000.